Reports: Oregon has pot oversupply, Colorado hits the mark

 The Colorado study, released Thursday, focuses on the legal, general-use market, and researchers at the University of Colorado Boulder's business school and a Denver consulting firm had access to state tracking data to produce the first-of-its-kind analysis.

-The law enforcement study noted Oregon still has a serious problem with out-of-state trafficking and black market grows — and the top federal law enforcement officer in Oregon demanded more cooperation from state and local officials Thursday in a strident statement.

-The tandem reports nevertheless offer different case studies for California and other pot-friendly states as they ramp up their legal pot industries.
-They also underscore some key differences in how broad legalization was handled that have helped shape differently evolving markets in each state.

 Colorado sales of broadly legalized marijuana began in 2014, roughly two years before Oregon allowed marijuana to be sold at non-medical retail stores.
-And from the beginning, Colorado had stricter regulations for its growers than Oregon did.
+From the beginning, Colorado had stricter regulations for its growers than Oregon did.

 Colorado gave existing medical marijuana growers the right of first refusal for licenses, cutting down right away on a potential source of black market production.
 The state also requires growers to show they have sold 85 percent of their output before allowing them to expand their growing operation, said Beau Whitney, senior economist at national cannabis analytics firm New Frontier Data.